 - Least beneficial for bones (not weight-bearing and non-impact): swimming, cycling, yoga, casual walking, tai chi.

 The distinctions are not always clear-cut, however.
 For instance, rowing, swimming, and yoga, when done strenuously, can be more beneficial than indicated here.
 Keep in mind, too, that low-impact activities may still help slow bone loss and have other positive effects on bone health.
+And activities such as tai chi can help prevent fractures because they improve balance, neuromuscular coordination, and postural stability, thus reducing the risk of falls.

 Getting a jump on bone health